Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Introduction

-Extending this formulation, instead of solving a linear algebraic system to determine $\{\alpha_k\}^{N_h}_{k=1}$ in \eqref{FEM_sol}, FEONet provides a coefficients prediction $\{\widehat{\alpha}_k\}_{k=1}^{N_h}$ using neural networks to construct the approximate solution for the given PDE.
-The loss function of FEONet, motivated by classical FEM, is designed using the residual of the Galerkin approximation, which guarantees both accurate PDE solutions and strict enforcement of boundary conditions.
-Due to the inherent capability of FEM in incorporating boundary conditions, the solutions generated by FEONet precisely satisfy these constraints.
 A distinguishing feature of FEONet is its ability to solve parametric PDEs without requiring paired input-output training data, marking a significant advance in computational efficiency and general applicability.
 To be more specific, FEONet predicts PDE solutions under varying inputs such as initial and boundary conditions, external forcings, and variable coefficients.
-As can be seen in \cite{FEONet}, it demonstrates flexibility in managing diverse PDE instances across complex domains, while avoiding reliance on pre-generated data.
+As shown in \cite{FEONet}, it demonstrates flexibility in managing diverse PDE instances across complex domains, while avoiding reliance on pre-generated data.
 One further advantage of FEONet lies in its versatility, namely, its ability to directly incorporate the techniques from classical numerical analysis.
 For instance, consider a singularly perturbed problem whose solution develops boundary or interior layers \cite{schlichting2016boundary,batchelor2000introduction}.
 Such problems are classical yet notoriously difficult in numerical analysis, and many specialized numerical methods have been proposed to treat them \cite{FEM1,FEM2}.
 One such approach is the enriched finite element method, which employs corrector basis functions derived from asymptotic analysis to capture the stiff behavior of the solution and yield improved FEM approximations \cite{BLA_1,BLA_2,BLA_3}.
 This idea extends naturally to the FEONet framework: by incorporating a boundary-layer element into the finite element space via an appropriate corrector basis function, one can construct an enriched FEONet basis that effectively captures sharp variations.
 Further details and a rigorous convergence analysis of FEONet are given in \cite{FEONet, efeonet}.